Helping you discover the best of Britain’s vineyards

 Where to stay

-Ashling Park Lodges - vineyard cabins among the vines, from £275.
+Ashling Park Lodges – vineyard accommodation set among the vines.

-Swan Hotel - traditional coaching inn, from £140.
+The Swan Hotel – traditional coaching inn in the town centre.

-Norfolk Arms Hotel - large historic inn opposite the castle, from £120.
+Norfolk Arms Hotel – historic hotel opposite the castle.

-• Budget: Small B&Bs and guesthouses in town, or chain hotels in nearby Worthing or Littlehampton.
+• Budget: Small B&Bs in Arundel, or chain hotels in nearby Worthing or Littlehampton.